Skip to Content

 However, the law considers them completely separate.
 They differ for multiple reasons.

-With workers’ compensation you do not have to prove fault
+With workers’ compensation, you do not have to prove fault

 Personal injury lawsuits require you to prove a party is at fault for the suffering incurred.
 With a workers’ compensation petition, this is not the case.
 The plaintiff/filer does not have to show that the employer was responsible or negligent.
 This is helpful in incidents like freak accidents where it is impossible to assign blame.